Nikon D2H vs Panasonic GH5s

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D2H has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D2H has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D2H was succeeded by the Nikon D2Hs.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D2H and GH5s can be found, respectively, in the Nikon D2H Manual (free pdf) or the online Panasonic GH5s Manual.

 So how do things add up?
 Is the Nikon D2H better than the Panasonic GH5s or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.